minoday/cs117-ComputerVision/README.md

 # cs117-ComputerVision
-Programming assignments and projects of uci-cs117:Project in Computer Vision
+Programming assignments and a final project of uci-cs117:Project in Computer Vision